robinzng/whereimreallyfrom/exampleSite/content/read/aglimpseoffaizabad_20201128.md

 Well connected by rail and road, locals can easily travel by train to Lucknow, Delhi, and other cities in Northern India.
 The Faizabad airport is currently a government airstrip, and there are plans to develop it into a domestic airport.
 Both the small and big changes are what I look forward to on my next visit.

-In America, we didn't grew up with cousins/aunts/uncles around us.
+In America, we didn't grow up with cousins/aunts/uncles around us.
 It was always just us and our parents, waiting for the next opportunity to see the rest of our family.
-I am grateful for the chance to learn my roots and see the culture that is part of my identity.
+I am grateful for the chances I got to see the culture that is part of my identity.
 </p>